We share why Reykjavik, Iceland’s Keflavik Airport has the world’s best airport layover.

 This year, I heard that Iceland Air was reviving its flight to Halifax and, as I had always wanted to go to Iceland, I was curious how much more expensive it would be.
 I was shocked to discover it was slightly cheaper than Air Canada and we would only have one layover.
 Nine hours is a doozy of a layover, so I started researching what we could do with our time at the Reykjavík-Keflavík Airport.
 That’s when things started looking even better.

 You see, Icelanders are smart.
 They knew they had a captive audience and decided to make the best of it.
 They did two smart things to attract transatlantic tourists and their tourism dollars and Euros.

 First, the company Reykjavik Excursions will pick you up at the airport and take you and your carry-on baggage on one of two trips.
 The first trip will deposit you in central Reykjavik, where you can spend the day sight-seeing.
 The second trip, the one we opted for, took us to the Blue Lagoon.

-The Blue Lagoon is an incredible thermal spa, I will be writing more about in my next post.
-To whet your appetite, here’s a little video Andrew made of our day there.
+The Blue Lagoon is an incredible thermal spa.
+(Read about our experience at the Blue Lagoon Spa.)
+To whet your appetite here’s a little video Andrew made of our day there.

 One of the great things about these layover excursions is you don’t have to worry about your luggage, as it is all safely checked through to your final location.
 Your carry-on bags can either be stuffed into your locker in the changing room of the Blue Lagoon, or a separate locked storage facility run by Reykjavik Excursions.